matthewdau85/APGMS-Final/docs/compliance/designated-accounts.md

   24‑hour inflow deltas and a SHA‑256 hash.
 Regulator portal users can download the artefact from the normal evidence listing, providing auditable proof that the holding accounts remained ringfenced.

+Regulators can open the evidence center (webapp/src/RegulatorEvidencePage.tsx) to browse designated-reconciliation entries sorted by createdAt, view the persisted SHA-256 and wormUri, and click the built-in Verify button (which recomputes the hash client-side) before handing the artefact to auditors.

 ## Operational Checklist